Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 The journey unfolds at your pace.

-Most eCommerce design treats speed as the only virtue.
-Some brands earn the right to move slowly, to let the buyer sit with a question, to make a measured recommendation rather than a fast one.
-Cornea is configured to your tempo, not the category default.
-The brand decides when to nudge and when to wait.
+Most storefront design treats speed as the only virtue.
+Some brands have earned the right to move slowly, to let a buyer sit with a question and to make a measured recommendation instead of a fast one.
+Cornea is configured to your tempo rather than the category default, and you decide when to nudge and when to wait.

 Catalogue

-Products, variants, prices, stock, images, descriptions.
-All read live from your platform.
+Products, variants, prices, stock, images, and descriptions, all read live from your platform.
 When you update a product, Cornea sees the update.

 Cart and checkout